doitintl/doit-composer-airflow-training/src/build-airflow-pipelines-on-composer/write-the-dags/dynamic_tasks_dag.md

 ![dynamic dag](airflow-dynamic-dag.png)

-Dynamic DAGs are useful, however, in general, it is recommended to try and keep the topology (the layout) of the DAG tasks relatively stable; dynamic DAGs are usually better used for dynamically loading configuration options or changing operator options.
+Dynamic DAGs are useful.
+However, in general, it is recommended to try and keep the topology (the layout) of the DAG tasks relatively stable; dynamic DAGs are usually better used for dynamically loading configuration options or changing operator options.

+Remember that readability is also very important in designing Airflow DAGs.

 Next, let's create a DAG to handle branching tasks.